CloudLabs-Samples/EduLabs/Security-ISV/Azure-WAF/WAF_Azure_merged.md

      ![](../images/waf050.png)

 1. On the application gateway page, under **settings**, select the **Frontend IP configurations**
-   * **Frontend IP configuration Tab** - In this, the application gateway uses its frontend public IP to reach the server and observe that the private frontend IP configuration is currently not enabled.
+   * **Frontend IP configurations Tab** - In this, the application gateway uses its frontend public IP to reach the server and observe that the private frontend IP is currently not configured.
      ![](../images/waf050-u.png)

 1. On the application gateway overview page, verify the **Frontend IP Address** is set to **Public**.

 1. On the application gateway page, under **settings**, select the **Backend pools** and select the **backendpool**.